solo-io/gloo-ref-arch/demos/extend-monolith/README.md

 In this workflow, we'll set up the petclinic application, which is a "monolithic" application that consists of a backend server and a database.
 Once this application is configured in Gloo, we'll look at how you may deploy a new microservice and connect it to your application.
 Then we'll replace a buggy part of the application with a new implementation in AWS lambda.

+This workflow assumes you already have a Kubernetes cluster, and you've installed Gloo Enterprise to the gloo-system namespace.

 ## Deploy the Petclinic Monolith

 First, let's deploy the petclinic monolith.